 Each solution requires a solution publisher.
 For an unmanaged solution, the solution publisher provides a common customization prefix and option value prefix.
-For more information, see Create a Solution Publisher.
+More information: Create a Solution Publisher

 Many solutions can be associated with a single solution publisher.
 Each organization will have a solution publisher called “Default Publisher for <OrganizationUniqueName>”.
 If you want all your unmanaged solutions to share the same customization prefix and option value prefix, we recommend that you just associate your unmanaged solutions with the default publisher for your organization.

-If you delete an unmanaged solution, you are just deleting the group used to contain references to solution components.
+If you delete an unmanaged solution, you just delete the group used to contain references to solution components.
 The solution components in an unmanaged solution remain in the system but they are no longer associated with the unmanaged solution you delete.